elastic/elasticsearch/README.md

 If you do not have Hadoop installed, then select either the default version (for Hadoop stable/1.x) or, if you are using Hadoop 2, the `hadoop2` version.

 ## Installation

+### Stable version
 As with any other plugin, simply run:
-`bin/plugin -i elasticsearch/elasticsearch-repository-hdfs/2.0.0`
+`bin/plugin -i elasticsearch/elasticsearch-repository-hdfs/2.0.1`

 When looking for `light` or `hadoop2` artifacts use:
+`bin/plugin -i elasticsearch/elasticsearch-repository-hdfs/2.0.1-<classifier>`

+### Beta version
+For the beta version, simply run:
+`bin/plugin -i elasticsearch/elasticsearch-repository-hdfs/2.1.0.Beta1`

+When looking for `light` or `hadoop2` artifacts use:
-`bin/plugin -i elasticsearch/elasticsearch-repository-hdfs/2.0.0-<classifier>`
+`bin/plugin -i elasticsearch/elasticsearch-repository-hdfs/2.1.0.Beta1-<classifier>`

+### Development snashot
 To install the latest snapshot, please install the plugin manually using:
 `bin/plugin -u <url-path-to-plugin.zip> -i elasticsearch-repository-hdfs-2.1.0-BUILD-SNAPSHOT`